Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/deepseek-sparse-attention/deepseek-sparse-attention-content.md

     $$
     c_t^Q = W^{DQ} \cdot h_t
     $$
+    *Note: The superscript $Q$ indicates this compressed vector is specifically for Query information.*
     *   Just like for the KV, the input $h_t$ is compressed into a small latent query vector $c_t^Q$ using a separate down-projection matrix ($W^{DQ}$).

 -  **Formula (7): Decompressing the "Content" Query**